-The Confederación Española de Cajas de Ahorros ("CECA") holds 89% of the bank's share capital, as result of a spin-off of all its assets and liabilities carried out by CECA, except certain assets and liabilities relating to its community projects, to Cecabank, S.A., thereby creating the Bank in that year, which was subrogated to all the rights and obligations held by CECA until that.
+In 2012, following approval by the competent authorities, CECA carried out a spin-off of all its assets and liabilities, except certain assets and liabilities relating to its community projects, to Cecabank, S.A., (the "Bank") a financial institution incorporated in that year, which was subrogated to all the rights and obligations held by the CECA until that date.
+As a result of this spin-off, since 2012 CECA has been carrying on its activity through Cecabank, S.A., an entity in which CECA holds an 89% ownership interest and carries out most transactions with Cecabank (Note 41).